micahsuomi/Crypto-Lite/README.md

 ## Historical Data

 Historical data shows daily pairs and daily exchange volume data for currencies based on user inputs.
-The charts and tables are based on updated daily data from the CryptoCompare API.
+The charts and tables are based on updated data from the CryptoCompare API.

 ![Historical Data](./public/readme-imgs/historical-data.png)